bmegli/hardware-video-decoder/README.md

 Library depends on:
 - FFmpeg `avcodec` and `avutil` (at least 3.4 version)

-Works with:
-- system FFmpeg on Ubuntu 18.04
-- system FFmpeg on Ubuntu 20.04
+Works with system FFmpeg on Ubuntu 18.04/20.04

 ## Building Instructions